 Nearby: If you are in the San Sebastián region, don’t miss the Guggenheim Museum in Bilbao.
 Just a 45 minute ride away (buses are available and run very regularly), this was one of my favorite museums in Europe.
 Designed by Frank Gehry, it is a pleasure to look at and explore.
 The museum houses modern and contemporary art and is well worth an afternoon (especially if it rains!).

 For kids to read before you go: SASS Spain or Shine by Michelle Jellan.
 Set in San Sebastián, it tells the story of a college student studying abroad.
 Great for teens and tweens.
-For more book and movie recommendations see Reading your way into your next vacation.
+For more book and movie recommendations see Reading Your Way into Your Next Vacation: The Europe Edition.